Fujiyama Mama

-"Fujiyama Mama" is a song written by Jack Hammer.
+"Fujiyama Mama" is a song written by Earl Burrows (later known as Jack Hammer).
 It was first recorded in 1955 by Annisteen Allen, and in 1957 by rockabilly singer Wanda Jackson, both for Capitol.
-It did not chart in the United States, but Jackson's recording became a No. 1 hit in Japan for several months in 1958.
+It did not chart in the United States, but Jackson's recording became a No. 1 hit in Japan for six months in 1958.

 Composition

-The song was written in 1954 by Jack Hammer, best known as the co-writer of "Great Balls of Fire".
-Jack Hammer was a pseudonym used by Earl Solomon Burroughs.
-Hammer wrote the song from the perspective of a Japanese woman.
+The song was written in 1954 by Earl Burrows, one of several pseudonyms used by Earl Solomon Burroughs (who later was co-writer of "Great Balls of Fire" and other hits under the name Jack Hammer).
+Burrows wrote the song from the perspective of a Japanese woman.
 She says she has drunk a quart of sake and is about to "blow my top".
 The lyrics assert that "when I start you up, there ain't nobody gonna make me stop," and compare the woman's energy to the atomic bombs dropped on Hiroshima and Nagasaki and the iconic Japanese volcano, Mount Fuji.

-Recording history and reception in the USA
+Recording history and reception in the US

 The song was first recorded by Annisteen Allen, an African American R&B singer, for Capitol Records in early 1955.
 It featured an instrumental and vocal group accompaniment by African American arranger Howard Biggs.
 The song and recording received favorable reviews from The Indianapolis News, The Pittsburgh Press, and the Los Angeles Mirror-News.
 Billboard magazine credited the record's "clever lyrics and Oriental sound gimmicks", but predicted that many disc jockeys would not play it due to its "off-beat lyric."
-Despite the "off-beat lyric", the song was listed on Billboard's "Coming Up Fast" chart in March and April 1955.
+Nevertheless, the song was listed on Billboard's "Coming Up Fast" chart in March and April 1955.

 Eileen Barton, a white pop singer, also recorded the song in March 1955 for Coral Records.

 Jackson recorded the song in 1957 for the Capitol label.
 In her autobiography, she recalled that she had wanted to record it since hearing Annisteen Allen's version.
 She suggested it to producer Ken Nelson, but he was "a little worried about me singing those words."
 She persuaded Nelson to let her record it, and it "has become a classic and is the one I think of as the start of the fully unbridled rockabilly version of Wanda Jackson that fans know me for today."

 One music writer called it Jackson's “most lyrically and musically daring recording," as she added "growls, shrieks, and soft deep-voiced interludes to the song."